schiele/PrusaSlicer/README.md

 ## License and attribution

+The windows releases are signed by [signpath](https://github.com/supermerill/SuperSlicer/wiki/Windows-code-signing-policy) (from the 2.7.61.11)

 SuperSlicer is licensed under the _GNU Affero General Public License, version 3_.
 SuperSlicer is based on PrusaSlicer by PrusaResearch.